pierre-vigier/Perl6-Math-Matrix/README.md

 ### [Str](#type-conversion-and-output-formats)

 Returns all cell values separated by one whitespace, rows by new line.
-This is the same format as expected by Math::Matrix.new("").
+This is the same format as expected by [Math::Matrix.new("")](#new---).
 Str is called implicitly by put and print.
-A shortened version is provided by .gist
+A shortened version is provided by [gist](#gist)

     say Math::Matrix.new([[1,2],[3,4]]).Str: